Militant career of Osama bin Laden: 11 September attacks

 Shortly before the U.S. presidential election in 2004, another taped statement was released and aired on Al Jazeera in which bin Laden abandoned his denials without retracting past statements.
 In it he told viewers he had personally directed the 19 hijackers, and gave what he claimed was his motivation:

 I will explain to you the reasons behind these events, and I will tell you the truth about the moments when this decision was taken, so that you can reflect on it.
 God knows that the plan of striking the towers had not occurred to us, but the idea came to me when things went just too far with the American-Israeli alliance's oppression and atrocities against our people in Palestine and Lebanon.

 According to the tapes, bin Laden claimed he was inspired to destroy the World Trade Center after watching the destruction of towers in Lebanon by Israel during the 1982 Lebanon War.

-In two other tapes aired by Al Jazeera in 2006, Osama bin Laden announces, I am the one in charge of the 19 brothers ...
-I was responsible for entrusting the 19 brothers ... with the raids [5-minute audiotape broadcast May 23, 2006], and is seen with Ramzi bin al-Shibh, as well as two of the 9/11 hijackers, Hamza al-Ghamdi and Wail al-Shehri, as they make preparations for the attacks (videotape broadcast 7 September 2006).
+In two other tapes aired by Al Jazeera in 2006, bin Laden announced: I am the one in charge of the 19 brothers ...
+I was responsible for entrusting the 19 brothers ... with the raids.
+[5-minute audiotape broadcast May 23, 2006] and is seen with Ramzi bin al-Shibh, as well as two of the 9/11 hijackers, Hamza al-Ghamdi and Wail al-Shehri, as they make preparations for the attacks (videotape broadcast 7 September 2006).

 Despite this, bin Laden is reported to have complained as recently as November 2007 of the lack "of evidence admissible in court" tying him and his organization to the 9/11 attack.